u-boot/u-boot/tools/binman/binman.rst

 Design notes
 ------------

-On the face of it, a tool to create firmware images should be fairly simple: just find all the input binaries and place them at the right place in the image.
-The difficulty comes from the wide variety of input types (simple flat binaries containing code, packaged data with various headers), packing requirments (alignment, spacing, device boundaries) and other required features such as hierarchical images.
+On the face of it, a tool to create firmware images should be simple: just find all the input binaries and place them at the right place in the image.
+The difficulty comes from the wide variety of input types (simple flat binaries containing code, packaged data with various headers), packing requirements (alignment, spacing, device boundaries) and other required features such as hierarchical images.

 The design challenge is to make it easy to create simple images, while